"This game is impossible to clear. It's just a matter of when, where and how you die."

 Which immediately skips

 over any sort of prologue and thrust the reader and main character, right into the thick of it.
 So even those who have watched the series and or read the light novels will still be gifted with something fresh & different.
 As it begins from the perspective of the intelligent, yet dissatisfied highschool girl, Asuna.
-Who so happens to wind up trapped in a new MMORPG, with little to no knowledge of even the most basic of game mechanics.
+Who so happens to wind up trapped in a new VRMMORPG, with little to no knowledge of even the most basic of game mechanics.
 After being saved from perma-death, by the solo swordsman Kirito and his sly informant Argo; Asuna gradually learns about the death game she has gotten herself stuck in and the people she will eventually call friends.
-And from these first couple volumes I can tell that the author is putting much greater thought into the story.
-Like spending time to flesh out the world, the game mechanics and the characters.
+And from these few available volumes, I can tell that the author is putting much greater thought into the story, even with a fair amount of skipped content from the LN version.
+It still finds time to flesh out the world, the game mechanics and the nuanced characters.

 When it comes to the artwork of SAO: Progressive, only one word comes to mind... "clean".
 The artwork is just very clean, with simple panel arrangements making it easy to follow the flow of action.
-But that's not to say that detail isn't put into those panels, as a great deal of it is put into emphasising some of the major impacts of any given combat scenario.
+But that's not to say that detail isn't put into those panels, as a great deal of it is put into emphasising how menacing the bosses are.
 Then again what really made me fall in love with the artwork of this manga has to be with how it's able to express so much without dialogue.
-The perfect example of this being 3 simple pages towards the end of Vol.2 Chap.008.
-With no dialogue it's able to express to the reader just how much Asuna has developed as a character; establishing that she acquired a humble abode (something she learnt from Kirito), that her studious nature remains in this new world and that she's grown to love her sword.
+"Show, don't tell".
+So many examples of this are littered throughout the manga.
+With no dialogue it's able to express to the reader just how much Asuna has developed as a character.

 I went through a phase where I believed that this anime is really good, being one of the recent anime that got me interested as a once-casual viewer.
 Then the second half came.